-- Incorporate recent work in your portfolio, especially if you're applying a second time. - Include work completed outside of school/school projects when possible. - Be sure to pay attention to the presentation of your pieces.
-Include only finished work in your portfolio. - Consider how you discuss your work.
-Try to express ideas and interest we cannot see, rather than describing the piece. - Pay close attention to the adjudication criteria.
-While GSA students are accepted based on their holistic identity as a young artist, the criteria are the foundation of how your portfolio is being scored. - Remember the adjudicators are very excited to see your work and they want you to do well!
+- Include work completed outside of school (as opposed to school projects) when possible.
+By showing your motivation to create work outside of what you're told/required to by a teacher, you can better reveal your personal voice and dedication to growth in your artform. - Incorporate recent work in your portfolio. - Be sure to pay attention to the presentation of your pieces.
+Include only finished work in your portfolio.
+Avoid presenting work with distracting blemishes like fingerprints, torn edges, folded corners, etc. This will exhibit your respect for your own work, and your ability to fully commit to making your pieces "show-ready." - Diversify your portfolio with a mix of mediums. - Be prepared to show and a talk about your process, and present materials that represent a variety and depth of processes.
+By showing multiple ways of solving visual or conceptual problems, you exhibit your ability to develop ideas. - If you haven't already, begin to think about what makes your work distinctly yours. - Pay close attention to the adjudication criteria.
+While GSA students are accepted based on their holistic identity as a young artist, the criteria are the foundation of how your materials are being scored. - Remember the adjudicators are very excited to see your work and they want you to do well!
 We know it takes hard work to submit this application, and that it can be scary to "put yourself out there."
 We have faith in you, so put your best foot forward and don't be afraid to show us the wonderful artist you are.
 You prove a level of dedication just by submitting your application, and you should be proud of yourself.